proteanhq/protean/docs/user/configuration.rst

 .. code-block:: python

     domain = Domain(__name__)
-    domain.config.from_object('yourapplication.default_settings')
+    domain.config.from_object('application.default_settings')
-    domain.config.from_envvar('YOURAPPLICATION_SETTINGS')
+    domain.config.from_envvar('APPLICATION_SETTINGS')

-Then you just have to add a separate `config.py` file and export `YOURAPPLICATION_SETTINGS=/path/to/config.py` and you are done.
+Then you just have to add a separate `config.py` file and export `APPLICATION_SETTINGS=/path/to/config.py` and you are done.
 However there are alternative ways as well.
 For example, you could use imports or subclassing.

 An interesting pattern is also to use classes and inheritance for configuration: